 Batoff Mountain

-Locals used to say you were "bad-off" if you had to cross the mountain at night or during a storm.
-Even today an out-of-stater is likely to be impressed with the curves two-lane W.Va.
+Locals used to say you were "bad off" if you had to cross the mountain at night or during a storm.
+Even today, an out-of-stater will likely be impressed with the curves two-lane W.Va.
 Route 41 takes.
 It wanders through five significant curves as it drops more than 1,000 feet over three miles to the New River.

 Do you know of a Garden Grounds legend we have yet to tell?
 Facebook users can submit a comment in the form below.
 You may also subscribe to our newsletter for updates.